 Have you ever received a negative review without obvious reasons?
-Research shows that a negative review may drive away 22% of your customers.
+Research shows that negative reviews make 92% of people less likely to use a business.
 So, it’s important to understand your customers’ preferences and hidden concerns.
 The more insights you get, the better products and services you can offer.

 Our Custom Forms feature (on Judge.me’s Awesome plan) lets you add a set of custom questions to your Review Widget and review request emails.
 Your customers can submit their answers along with the star ratings and reviews.
 You can display these answers on your Review Widget or keep them internally.